Make Your Next Trip Extraordinary

 Hidden gems

 Set deep in the Apennines, Gubbio is just enough off the tourist track to elude many visitors to Umbria.
-That’s a shame, because with its imposing medieval center lording over the plain, photogenic Roman amphitheater, and historic majolica production, the town is a delightful discovery for everyone from history buffs to photography enthusiasts.
+That’s a shame, because with its imposing medieval center lording over the photogenic Roman amphitheater, and its historic majolica production, the town is a delightful discovery for everyone from history buffs to photography enthusiasts.
 Once you’ve explored the town, make sure to catch the standing funicular up the mountainside to St. Ubaldo.

 Not up for so much driving?
 You can leave the crowds behind by deviating a few hundred meters off the pilgrim track in crowded Assisi and head to tiny, silent San Damiano just beneath the center of town.
 While most visitors head directly to the iconic Basilica of San Francesco, for a real taste of the quiet humility of this fascinating historical and religious figure, visit instead the simple, 12th-century monastery where Francis famously received the call to restore the Church and where his faithful friend and ally Claire founded the Poor Claires and eventually died.